-The loan repayment rate is used to determine if former students (both those who completed the program and those who did not complete the program) who entered repayment succeed in paying down the balance of their FFELP and Direct loans by at least one dollar during the most recently completed FY that is evaluated.
-A program satisfies this measure if the program's annual loan repayment rate is 35% or greater.
+The loan repayment rate is used to determine if former students (both those that completed the program and those that did not) who entered repayment succeed in paying down the balance of their FFELP and Direct loans during the most recent FY that is evaluated.
+A program satisfies this measure if the program's annual loan repayment rate is 35 percent or greater.